Welcome to Issue #4 of the Red Star Bulletin!

-The Red Star Bulletin is a project of the Political Education & Policy Committee.
+The Red Star Bulletin was conceived by Ramsin Canon and is a project of the Political Education & Policy Committee.
 This issue was drafted by CDSA members and members of Southside Together Organizing for Power.
 Special contributions were made by Rebecca Burns, Sean Duffy, Federica Ferrari, Tina Groeger, Nick Hussong, Aisha Naseem, Leonard Pierce, and Sveta Stoytcheva.
 Graphics were contributed by Patrick O’Connell.
 If you would like to contribute to the Red Star Bulletin or have any feedback, email firstname.lastname@example.org.

 The Red Star Bulletin would like to give a shout out to DSA member Raymond Diaz, who was helping get socialist alderpeople elected before he was old enough to vote and who pinned a rose to his cap for his high school graduation.
 We wish you the best in DC!